hamzaadnan/Website-Candidate/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fourth year student at the Lahore University of Management Sciences majoring in Electrical Engineering and Minoring in Computer Science.
-I'm interested in AI, broadly the following themes:
+I'm interested in AI.
+Broadly, in the following themes:

     - Interpretable Neural Networks
     - Generative AI